India shoots down satellite in test, Modi hails arrival as space power

 “Space is being turned into a battlefront, making counter-space capabilities critical.
 In this light, India’s successful ‘kill’ with an ASAT weapon is significant.”

-Indian defense scientists had sought political approval for live tests but successive governments had baulked, fearing international condemnation, an Indian defense official said.

-A spokeswoman for the U.S. mission in Geneva, which handles disarmament issues, had no immediate comment.
+A spokeswoman for the U.S. mission in Geneva, which handles disarmament issues, had no immediate comment on the Indian test.

 The United States ran the first anti-satellite test in 1959, when satellites themselves were rare and new.